Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs: Results

-As examples of free dynamics we consider the evolution of magnetization $\langle\sigma_{i}^{t}\rangle$ and time autocovariance $\langle\sigma_{i}^{t}\sigma_{i}^{s}\rangle-\langle\sigma_{i}^{t}\rangle\langle\sigma_{i}^{s}\rangle$ for pairs of epochs $(t,s)$, on ferromagnetic, Random Field and spin-glass Ising Models (fig. \ref{fig:glauber}).
 First we consider a model with uniform couplings $J_{ij}\equiv J$ on an infinite Random Regular Graph like the one studied in \citep{barthel2018matrix} but with degree $8$ instead of $3$.
 We then apply our method to an infinite Erdos-Renyi graph, again with uniform couplings and in the ferromagnetic phase, using a population dynamics approach.
 Next, we study a Random Field Ising Model (RFIM) with uniform couplings and random external fields $h_{i}=\pm h$ on a large graph.
-In all three cases the system is initialized in a magnetized state and the fraction of up spins grows or decreases monotonically until it reaches its equilibrium value.
+In all three cases the system is initialized in a magnetized state and the fraction of up spins grows or decreases monotonically until it reaches a stationary value.
 For these second and third models we picked the same settings as in \citep{vazquez2017simple}.
 Finally, we consider an antiferromagnetic model with $J=-1$ at zero temperature ($\beta=\infty$), focusing on the nearest-neighbor correlation $\langle\sigma_{i}^{t}\sigma_{j}^{t}\rangle$, $(i,j)\in E$ rather than the magnetization, which is null at steady state.
-Above the critical inverse temperature $\beta_{c}=\log\left(1+\sqrt{2}\right)$ \citep{coja2022ising}, the system is in a glassy phase and, as expected, Glauber dynamics fails at finding the correct ground state.
-Indeed, the 1RSB prediction \citep{zdeborova2010conjecture} (dashed line) gives a lower estimate for the average correlation, which also corresponds to the ground state energy.
+Above the critical inverse temperature $\beta_{c}=\log\left(1+\sqrt{2}\right)$ \citep{coja2022ising}, the underlying Ising system is in a glassy phase.
 For this model we used the modified version of the dynamics reported in (\ref{eq:glauber2}) with $p_{0}=0.25$.